 For centuries, the prevailing science has indicated that all of the nitrogen on Earth available to plants comes from the atmosphere.
 But a study from the University of California, Davis, indicates that more than a quarter comes from Earth’s bedrock.

-Before this study, the input of this nitrogen to the global land system was unknown.
+Before this study, the input of this element into the global land system was unknown.
 The discovery could greatly improve climate change projections, which rely on understanding the carbon cycle.

 “Our study shows that nitrogen weathering is a globally significant source of nutrition to soils and ecosystems worldwide.